ktinubu/Pitch-Perfect/README.md

 # Pitch-Perfect
-voide modulating app as part of a tutorial
+voide modulating iOS app as part of a tutorial